-Key Actions Responsibility Key Outcome Deliverables Status 3.14 Facilitate service planning and delivery arrangements with government and nongovernment agencies utilising Council's evidence base to ensure services are delivered in an equitable, timely and efficient manner to meet community needs.
-(9.4/4.1) Arts, Social Development and Community Engagement 3.14.1 Coordinated social service delivery informed by social data.
-3.14.1.1 Establish strategic engagement networks with Government and Non-Government Agencies to; share social data and ensure appropriate decision making in the delivery of services.
+Key Actions Responsibility Key Outcome Deliverables Status 3.14 Facilitate service planning and delivery arrangements with government and non- government agencies utilising Council's evidence base to ensure services are delivered in an equitable, timely and efficient manner to meet community needs.
+(9.4./4.1) Arts, Social Development and Community Engagement 3.14.1 Coordinated social service delivery informed by social data.
+3.14.11 Establish strategic engagement networks with Government and Non-Government Agencies to; share social data and ensure appropriate decision making in the delivery of services.
 On track 3.15 Support local community service agencies to improve their effectiveness through local interagency collaborations and partnerships.
 (9.4/4.2) Arts, Social Development and Community Engagement 3.15.1 Optimised social service delivery.
 3.15.1.1 Establish strategic engagement networks with Government and Non-Government Agencies to; share social data and ensure appropriate decision making in the delivery of services.
 On track STRATEGY 5: Foster a dive rse range of activiti es to promote sustainable, healthy lifest yles and community well-being Key Actions Responsibility Key Outcome Deliverables Status 3.16 Implement a Community Events program across the city that includes community and family activities.
-(9.4/5.1) Arts, Social Development and Community Engagement 3.16.1 Greater family participation in public programs.
+(9.4/5.1) Development public programs.
 3.16.1.1 Develop and deliver an annual events program that promotes and encourages family participation.
 On track 3.16.1.2 Develop and implement a communication strategy to maximise access to and knowledge of the calendar of events.
 On track 3.17 Develop awareness and education programs relating to health care intervention and prevention, healthy eating, healthy lifestyles and well-being.
-(9.4/5.2) Arts, Social Development and Community Engagement 3.17.1 Increased engagement of community members in their own health outcomes.
+Arts, Social Development and Community Engagement 3.17.1 Increased engagement of community members in their own health outcomes.
 3.17.1.1 Promote Words for Wellness initiative and resources.
-On track 3.17.1.2 Maintain and develop Words for Wellness MOU with associated Partners.
-On track 3.17.1.3 Develop and deliver a program of health awareness and education programs relevant to the high risk health needs of Ipswich residents.
-On track 3.18 Utilise Planning Scheme provisions to encourage active recreation, the use of active transport and the development of walkable, mixed use neighbourhoods.
-(9.4/5.3) Planning and Development 3.18.1 Ensure relevant provisions are contained in the Ipswich Planning Scheme and the Local Government Infrastructure Plan and are delivered through appropriate development outcomes.
-3.18.1.1 Deliver through Development Assessment.
-On track 3.18.1.2 Monitor effectiveness of relevant planning scheme provisions and amend/update where necessary.
+On track 317.1.2 Maintain and develop Words for Wellness MOU with associated Partners.
+On track (9.4/5.2) 3.17.1.3 Develop and deliver a program of health awareness and education programs relevant to the high risk health needs of Ipswich residents.
+On track 3.18 Utilise Planning Scheme provisions to encourage Planning and Development Development contained in the Ipswich Planning 3.18.1.1 Deliver through Development Assessment.
+On track active recreation, the use of active transport and the development of walkable, mixed use neighbourhoods.
+(9.4/5.3) Scheme and the Local Government Infrastructure Plan and are delivered through appropriate development outcomes.
+3.18.1.2 Monitor effectiveness of relevant planning scheme provisions and amend/update where necessary.
 On track 3.19 Acknowledge, promote and support the success and participation of Ipswich residents and teams in local, regional, national and international sporting events.
-(9.4/5.4) Works, Parks and Recreation 3.19.1 Continue to support and provide Council's sporting Event Sponsorship Program.
-3.19.1.1 Sport and Recreation Officers' continued promotion of the program through liaison with local clubs to host local, district, regional, state, national and international sporting events within the boundaries of the city.
+(9.4/5.4) Works, Parks and Recreation 319.11 Sport and Recreation Officers' continued promotion of the program through liaison with local clubs to host local, district, regional, state, national and international sporting events within the boundaries of the city.
 Complete 3.19.1.2 Sport and Recreation Officers' continued promotion of the program through partnerships with local, state and national sporting organisations.
-Complete 3.19.1.3 Continued efforts to develop local club development plans to proactively seek infrastructure funding opportunities to meet event hosting facility requirements.
+Complete 3.19.1.3 Continued efforts to develop local club development plans to pro- actively seek infrastructure funding opportunities to meet event hosting facility requirements.
 Complete